 Retrocalcaneal bursitis is caused by movement-related irritation of the retrocalcaneal bursa, the fluid-filled cushioning sac between the heel bone and the Achilles tendon.
 This condition involves pain in front of the Achilles tendon, in the area between the tendon and the heel bone.
 The bursa can become inflamed or thickened and stick to the tendon, as a result of overuse or repetitive loading.
 Pain may result from squeezing the tendon itself or the space just in front of the tendon.
 "Although retrocalcaneal bursitis can be associated with rheumatoid arthritis in 10 percent of people, most occurrences in athletes only involve one side and are not associated with a systemic disease," says Dr. Warren.

 Achilles tendinosis is a degeneration of the Achilles tendon.
-Most pain in the Achilles tendon may be classified as tendinosis because it involves tendon degeneration, not inflammation.
+Most pain in the Achilles tendon may be classified as tendinosis because it involves tendon degeneration rather than inflammation.
 In addition, the tendon may become weakened and lose its structure.
 Although aging may play a part in this process, repetitive minor trauma, such as playing sports that involve running or jumping, without proper healing can also play a role.
 Areas of tendinosis may eventually progress to partial or complete ruptures if they experience high loads, as are seen with physically demanding sports such as football and basketball, especially during push-off and landing activities.

 Doctors commonly use ultrasound and magnetic resonance imaging (MRI) to evaluate heel pain.
 These diagnostic methods, along with a physical examination and history, can help sports medicine physicians to properly diagnose Achilles tendon conditions and recommend treatment on an individual basis.